Variational Multi-Gaussian Phase-Space Dynamics via Automatic Differentiation: Single Kerr Parametric Oscillator

 \section{Single Kerr Parametric Oscillator}

 In order to benchmark our variational dynamical approach, we start by considering a bosonic system consisting of a single mode, where exact diagonalization can be performed.
 In particular, we study the Kerr parametric quantum oscillator, where bosonic Schrödinger cat states can emerge during the dynamics.
 This quantum model lies at the heart of several photonic quantum computing platforms \cite{Guillaud2019, Gravina2023, Hajr2024, Marquet2024, ding2025quantum}.
 We explore the oscillator’s dynamics across a broad range of parameter regimes, including the deep quantum regime in which the Wigner function displays negative fringes.
-Notably, these regions are beyond the reach of conventional phase-space techniques such as the truncated Wigner approximation, the positive-P representation, or Gaussian trajectory methods \cite{Deuar2019}.
 In the reference frame rotating at half the pump frequency ($\hbar = 1$), the Hamiltonian of a single-site Kerr parametric oscillator reads

 Here $\hat a$ is the bosonic annihilation operator ($[\hat a^\dagger, \hat a] = 1$), $U$ is the strength of the Kerr nonlinearity, and $G$ is the two-boson pump driving amplitude.
 The detuning is defined as $\Delta = \frac{\omega_{\rm p}}{2} - \omega_{\rm c}$, where $\omega_{\rm p}$ is the pump frequency and $\omega_{\rm c}$ the cavity frequency.
 We study the dynamics of the system under single- and two-boson losses, occurring at rates $\gamma$ and $\eta$, respectively.
 The corresponding jump operators are $\hat \Gamma_1 = \sqrt{\gamma} \hat a$ and $\hat \Gamma_2 = \sqrt{\eta} \hat a^2$.
 For the single-mode case, we employed a brute-force exact diagonalization procedure using a Fock basis with a cutoff $\Lambda_{\rm b}$ on the maximum number of bosons.
 Simulations were performed using the open-source software QuTip \cite{qutip}, and convergence was carefully checked by increasing the cutoff.